 Beyond intermediate level language skills, if you are still getting a lot of confused face attacks then I would recommend turning your attention to accent training.
 Training just one or two problem sounds in your accent can make a big overall difference to how well you are understood, in particular by native speakers who aren’t open minded or international in their outlook.

-While the best thing of all is to simply stop caring or even laugh when you get hit with a confused face, for many of us, this is easier said than done.
+While the best thing of all is to simply stop caring or even laugh when you get hit with a confused face, for us introverts, this is easier said than done.